strevayg/Mushroom-Meadows-C-Game-/README.md

 # Mushroom-Meadows-C-Sharp-Game-
+For convience, all source code, sprites, packages, et cetera can be found via another member's commit for the project: https://github.com/AnnabellemRuckle/MushroonMeadows.git

 Developed a half-semester long game containing a 2-D platformer and a variation on “whack-a-mole”.

 Learned how to code in C# and use the Unity platform to single-handily create the mushroom version of “whack-a-mole”, the 3-D rendered houses in the main scene, and the sprites/images for both mini-games.
 My team and I collaborated and modularized the project.